opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 : Set to `99` blocks for Subnet-1.
 All other subnets are set to `360` blocks.

 **Setting**
-: Must not be changed.
+: This parameter can be changed by the subnet owner.
+The value of this parameter varies from subnet to subnet.

 ---